Still using Amazon? Stop! Here are some great reasons to shop small, now and always!

 7. Save your high street from becoming a ghost town

-Let’s face it: the shops in your area often define the character of your neighborhood or community.
+Let’s face it: the shops in your area often define the character of your neighbourhood or community.

 If we all mainly shop online, the high street dies.
 And that’s very sad.
 Strolling down to the shops, stopping for a coffee along the way, greeting neighbours you bump into, is one of the greatest pleasures in life that we’ve enjoyed for centuries.
 Let’s keep that tradition alive by frequenting shops in our areas.